 Overview

-Students will also benefit from the university's advantageous location.
-The Leeds Teaching Hospitals NHS Trust stands as the largest hospital trust in the UK, and the city is home to numerous Department of Health organisations, including NHS Digital and NHS England.
-These institutions have historically provided guest speakers for the course, enriching the learning experience.
-Furthermore, Leeds boasts a vibrant digital economy, featuring leading healthcare technology firms such as TPP (SystmOne) and EMIS.
+Moreover, the University’s prime location offers additional advantages.
+The Leeds Teaching Hospitals NHS Trust is the largest hospital trust in the UK, and the city is home to numerous Department of Health organisations, including NHS Digital and NHS England, which have historically provided guest speakers for the course.
+Leeds also boasts a thriving digital economy, featuring prominent healthcare technology providers such as TPP (SystmOne) and EMIS.

 Programme Structure